j2store/developerguide/integrations.md

-#Integrating J2Store in your component
+#Creating an integration plugin for your component

 * **[Introduction](#introduction)**
 * **[The concept](#concept)**